What causes Arch Pain?

 Grade IV - Pain at all times, which makes it difficult to perform any activity

-The type of treatment heavily depends on the cause of your arch pain.
-Often the first course of treatment is to rest your foot to allow the inflammation to go away.
+Home remedies heavily depend on the cause of your arch pain.
+Often the first thing is to rest your foot to allow the inflammation to go away.
 You may also use anti-inflammatory medications such as ibuprofen and aspirin to bring down the irritation.
 Once you begin to return to activity, a brace for arch pain or plantar fasciitis night splint may be suggested by your doctor.
 If your arch pain is caused high arches, arch and heel support such as the Aircast Airheel may help.
-If you are dealing with plantar fasciitis, try these basic home treatments for plantar fasciitis to relieve the arch pain.
+If you are dealing with plantar fasciitis, try these steps to help relieve pain with plantar fasciitis.

 To prevent future arch pain, avoid wearing high heels and ensure that you have proper footwear with adequate cushioning and support.
 Your doctor may also recommend physical therapy so you can condition your foot against future arch pain using stretching and strengthening exercises.